Tokyo — 4-day itinerary

 Shibuya & Harajuku

-Ease in with a half-day of Tokyo's most photogenic neighborhoods, capped by the famous crossing at golden hour.
+Ease in with a half-day of Tokyo's two most photogenic neighborhoods, capped at golden hour by the most famous crossing in the world.

 1. 10:00